solaka/NCAA-pool-entry-optimization/README.md

 It's worth underscoring that the model didn't "believe" that Virginia beating Texas Tech was a particularly likely outcome.
 In fact, TT was considered a longshot to win the title (somewhere around 3%).
 But the model determined that they were picked infrequently enough by our competitors to make that a profitable selection, and it turns out to be right.

-It's also worth reiterating the larger point that this model doesn't base selections on any kind of special insights about how likely different scenarios are.
-It's more like arbitrage...taking advantage of 'inefficiencies' in our competitors' picks relative to the likelihood of success of the various teams.
+It's also worth reiterating the larger point that this model doesn't base selections on any kind of special insights about how probable different scenarios are.
+Rather, the model takes advantage of 'inefficiencies' in our competitors' picks relative to the likelihood of success of the various teams.